moiSentineL/war-of-becoming/README.md

 This is what this is all about.

 Check the [website](https://nibirsan.org/war-of-becoming/) for more info.

+### Note: this project is now archived and read-only.

+*(September 09, 2025)*

+I evolved.
+And I realised that this website/war/ritual doesn't help me as much as I thought it would.

+Things that had the biggest impact are logging daily wins and the 7 commandments.
+Others?
+Not so much.
+So I have shifted the daily wins to a [public Telegram Channel](https://t.me/nibirwins) and archived this project.

 ## What's in this repo?
 This is the *barracks* of this war.
 This is where everything happens.
 ### Structure: